opticsfoundry/OpticsFoundry_ControlLight/README.md

 This means we use the C++ virtual function programing style to check if the commands sent by the user are ok.

 What does "registering an error" do?
-If the user has defined cla.configure(True) an error message will be shown.
+If the user has called _cla.configure(True)_ an error message will be shown.
-If Python is used or a C++ DLL compiled with #define THROW_EXCEPTIONS, then a CLA_Exception will be thrown.
+If Python is used or a C++ DLL compiled with _#define THROW_EXCEPTIONS_, then a _CLA_Exception_ will be thrown.
 If none of the above, the error message will be added to a list of error messages and a flag will be set showing that an error occurred.
-The user of the API can use DidErrorOccur() to querry if one occurred.
+The user of the API can use _DidErrorOccur()_ to querry if one occurred.
 If one occurred GetLastError will return all the ten last error messages as one string.